vlad-io/DLMDS-EDE02-CODE/readme.md

    - First line (@reboot) specifies that the download should run immediately when the container starts
    - Second line label specifies the frequency schedule:

-## Machine Learning (ML) frontend
+## Machine Learning (ML) frontend: jupyter/notebook server

    - Uses the unamended jupyter/pyspark-notebook image from the Docker hub.
 This means that no additional folder or Dockerfile is needed to launch this container.

-   - Exposes port 8888 to access the notebook
+   - Exposes port 8888 to access the notebook from the host.

+   - `data-in` volume that is accessible from this frontend contains the data that has been ingested and processed by the previous 2 containers.

-   - Navigating to http://127.0.0.1:8888 will open the correct page, but request the token that is only available from the terminal output of the `docker-compose up` command (as explained above)
+   - Note: navigating to http://127.0.0.1:8888 directly will open the correct page, but request the token that is only available from the terminal output of the `docker-compose up` command (as explained above).

 # Principles